crmne/paolino.me/_posts/2026-04-07-your-agents-context-window-is-not-a-junk-drawer.md

 image: /images/context-rot.png
 ---

-I keep getting the same feature request for RubyLLM: "Add MCP support."
-I've thought about it for a while now, and I've come to a position that's worth writing down.

-## MCP: a useful crutch you should eventually throw away
+Your agent's context window is the most precious resource it has.
+The more you stuff into it, the worse your agent performs.

+Researchers call it [context rot](https://research.trychroma.com/context-rot): the more tokens in the window, the harder it becomes for the model to follow instructions, retrieve information, and stay on task.
+The model essentially becomes _stupid_.

+This holds true regardless of how big the window is, yet most agent setups treat the context window like a junk drawer.

+"Just toss it in there, the LLM will figure it out!"

+## MCP: the biggest offender

-Let me be clear: MCP is a fine idea.
+Don't get me wrong.
+MCP is a fine idea.
 You need to talk to a service?
-Don't want to write the tool definition yourself?
 Grab an MCP server, plug it in, and you're running in ten minutes.
-For prototyping, for exploration, for the "let me see if this is even worth building" phase... it's great!
+For prototyping, for exploration, for answering "is this even worth building?", it's great.

 The problem is what happens next.
 Which is: nothing.

 People leave the MCP servers plugged in.
 They add more.
-They treat their agent's context window like a junk drawer.
-Just toss it in there, the LLM will figure it out.

-It won't.
-Or rather, it will, but worse than you think.

 Every MCP server you connect dumps tool descriptions, schemas, and instructions into your context.
-You didn't write those descriptions.
+You didn't write those.
 You didn't optimize them.
 You probably haven't even read them.
-You're handing over a chunk of your strictly limited context window, the most precious resource your agent has, to whatever some third party decided to shove in there.
+You're handing over a chunk of your context window to whatever some third party decided to shove in there.

-It's the equivalent of letting strangers put random items on your desk and then wondering why you can't find anything.
-In the LLM world, we call that [context rot](https://research.trychroma.com/context-rot): the more tokens you stuff into the window, the worse your model performs, regardless of how big the window is.

-These aren't just performance problems.
-They're security problems too.
+You're not just introducing performance problems.
+You're potentially introducing security problems too.
 Those tool descriptions are text that gets interpreted by an LLM.
 You're injecting untrusted content directly into the brain of your agent.
 Every MCP server is a prompt injection surface you didn't audit.

-Here's what I mean.
 Say you need a tool that checks the weather.
-You could plug in an MCP server and get whatever tool descriptions, parameter schemas, and instructions its author decided to write.
+You could plug in an MCP server and get a million tool descriptions, parameter schemas, and whatever instructions its author decided to write.
 Or you could write this:

 ```ruby
 class Weather < RubyLLM::Tool